JayIssuree/MakersBnB/README.md

 ```
 Booking:
 As a user, so I can book a place to stay, I would like to be able to see all available listings
+As a user, so I can book a place to stay, I would like to see the dates available for the listing I have selected
+As a user, so I can book a place to stay, I would like to send a request to stay for a specific date at the listing
+As a user, so I can decide who stays at my property and when, I would like to see all requests for my listings
+As a user, so I can decide who stays at my property and when, I would like to approve/deny any request
 ```

 ### Nice-to-haves